meilisearch/strapi-plugin-meilisearch-v4/README.md

 By default, the plugin sent the data the way it is stored in your Strapi content-type.
 It is possible to remove or transform fields before sending your entries to Meilisearch.

-Create the alteration function `transformEntry` in plugin's configuration file.
+Create the alteration function `transformEntry` in the plugin's configuration file.
 Before sending the data to Meilisearch, every entry passes through this function where the alteration is applied.

 You can find a lot of examples in [this directory](./resources/entries-transformers).